benfulcher/ResearchResources/pages/ReproducibleScience.md

 Code to reproduce every analysis and figure in your paper should be easy for others to access and use.
 A good way to do this is to describe all your analyses in a markdown file, like the online-rendered `README.md` file, where you work through the exact steps to reproduce every analysis in your paper, and embed the outputs.

+When you're happy with your code, you should version it with a DOI to keep a preserved snapshot that cannot be modified/deleted.
+It's actually really easy to do this, by linking zenodo to your Github (and you get a nice DOI logo on your repo!): [instructions here](https://guides.github.com/activities/citable-code/).

 ## Sharing data